RachelMullen/phase4project/README.md

 ![Woofer](client/src/assets/1.png)
 ## MOTIVATION

-Free Fitness Denver was developed a Twitter clone for dogs.
+Woofer was developed a Twitter clone for dogs.
 We were interested in replicating the functionality and features of Twitter, specificall CRUD actions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>